create, alter and drop database objects such as tables, indexes, tablespaces, functions, stored procedures.

 manage security for your objects with the comprehensive security helper

 As elsewhere in AQT, the Admin Component is driven entirely from configuration files.
 These define the structure of your database objects, and the actions that can be performed on them.
-This design has allowed us to configure the Admin Component for a large number of database types, and it allows you to define your own admin functions for any particular requirements.
+This design has allowed us to configure the Admin Component for a large number of database types, and it allows you to define your own admin functions if you have any particular requirements.

 This is an example of Create Table window for DB2 for LUW.